About the Editorial Board

 She can be found on Instagram @_kimberly_cortez_.

-Maggie Dapp is a sophomore political science major and writing minor from Corvallis, Oregon, and is the sports editor for the Fall 2023 semester (she’ll be studying abroad in London in the spring.)
+Julianna Pedone is a junior political science major and English and Constitutional Studies minor from Gilroy, California, and is the sports editor for the Spring 2024 semester.

-Maggie joined The Beacon in the Spring 2023 semester as a sports reporter and is incredibly excited to use her new position to further both her writing skills and her knowledge on the world of athletics.
+Julianna joined The Beacon in the Fall 2023 semester as a news reporter and is incredibly excited to use her new position to further her writing skills and her knowledge on the world of athletics.

 Michael Lang, Opinions & Faith Editor